giantswarm/cloud-director-app-collection/CONTRIBUTING.md

 You might also want to read [Elika Etemad’s article on filing good bug reports](http://fantasai.inkedblade.net/style/talks/filing-good-bugs/) before creating a bug report.

 We might ask you for further information to locate a bug.
 A duplicated bug report will be closed.

-## Contribution flow

-This is a rough outline of what a contributor's workflow looks like:

-- Create a feature branch from where you want to base your work.
-This is usually master.
-- Make commits of logical units.
-- Make sure your commit messages are in the proper format (see below).
-- Push your changes to a topic branch in your fork of the repository.
-- Submit a pull request to giantswarm/cloud-director-app-collection.
-- Adding unit tests will greatly improve the chance for getting a quick review and your PR accepted.
-- Your PR must receive a LGTM from project owners.
-- When PR gets approval, all commits are squashed into one and merged by one of the owners.

-Thanks for your contributions!

-### Code style

-The coding style suggested by the Golang community is used.
-See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

-Please follow this style to make the code easy to review, maintain, and develop.

-### Format of the Commit Message

-We follow a rough convention for commit messages that is designed to answer two
-questions: what changed and why.
-The subject line should feature the what and the body of the commit should describe the why.